Canon M5 vs Fujifilm XP130

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS M5 and the Fujifilm FinePix XP130?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon M5 and the Fujifilm XP130 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the M5 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is notably smaller (24 percent) than the Canon M5.
+It is noteworthy in this context that the XP130 is splash and dust-proof, while the M5 does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.